 The structure of a table plus its data.
 Older SPV files pair a prefix_table.xml file that describes the table's structure with a binary prefix_tableData.bin file that gives its data.
-Newer SPV files (the majority of those in the corpus) instead include a single prefix_lightTableData.bin file that incorporates prefix_lightWarningData.bin prefix_notes.xml and prefix_notesData.bin prefix_lightNotesData.bin prefix_chartData.bin and prefix_chart.xml
+Newer SPV files (the majority of those in the corpus) instead include a single prefix_lightTableData.bin file that incorporates prefix_lightWarningData.bin prefix_lightNotesData.bin